Michelle Park

 Do you think you were able to achieve your goals from when you were younger?

-But somehow, I ended up getting a job at a broadcasting company.
+When I was younger, I really wanted to be a judge or prosecutor.
+I studied with my cousins, who were studying law at the time.
+After I took the [preliminary exam], I realized my skills were not good enough to attend Seoul National University.
+I was told Korea University School of Law was also good, so I went there, but I ended up getting a job at a broadcasting company somehow.
 I sang in a singing contest program.
-I guess I somehow switched over to entertainment.
-Balancing this with school was hard, so I gave up school.
-After coming to the U.S., I wanted to start school again.
-But since getting by was so tough, I ended up working, and I always gave my all to the jobs that I worked.
+I guess I switched over to entertainment.
+Balancing that [program] with school was hard, so I gave up school.
+After coming to the U.S., I wanted to resume my education.
+But getting by was so tough that I ended up working, and I always gave my all to the jobs that I had.

 What are some positive or negative experiences you’ve had while living in Koreatown?